GreenFrogger19/Raspberry-Pi-Spy-Rover/README.md

 9. Use the following command in the Putty terminal to start Xming server display: startlxde
 10. Download all Spy Rover programs from this repository and rrb3.py from Simon Monk’s raspirobotboard3 github repository, if you have not done so already
 11. Run SpyRoverGUI.py
-12. You should now able to run your own RasPi spy rover through a GUI interface.
+12. You should now able to run your own RasPi spy rover remotely through a GUI interface.

 ## Pictures of Spy Rover GUI